-As the end of his tenure drew near, President Rogers could say - with every justification - that Claffin was on a sound financial basis.
+As the end of his tenure drew near, President Rogers could say - with every justification - that Claflin was on a sound financial basis.
 He had worked exceptionally hard, and his list of accomplishments reflects his success.
-The Board's search for the institution's next leader was for someone enhance its confidence, encourage its students to strive for even greater academic achievements, encourage even more students to enroll in its programs and lead it into the 21st century.
+The Board's search for the institution's next leader was for someone who would help Claffin demonstrate its capabilities, enhance its confidence, encourage its students to strive for even greater academic achievements, encourage even more students to enroll in its programs and lead it into the 21st century.